tast2129/Grooving-Shredders/README.md

   * "Python": "delay_and_sum_synthesis.ipynb"
   * "MATLAB": "delay_and_sum_synthesis.ipynb" (same implementation as python code but easier to visualize matrix math)
   * "PYNQ": "beamforming_testing.ipynb" (in construction, high-level implementation)
-* For beamforming IP block (in construction, low-level implementation of delay and sum algorithm) see files in "HLS/Vitis"
+* For beamforming IP block (in construction, low-level implementation of delay and sum algorithm) see files in "HDL"

 # Delay and sum algorithm synthesized by "delay_and_sum_synthesis.ipynb" in "python"